After working in TV, film and theatre in Cologne in her native Germany,

 three TV spots featuring pop idol Beyoncé, and other TV commercials.

-Kim's latest assignment has transported her to the land of the rising sun,
+Kim's latest assignment transported her to the land of the rising sun,

-where she is working with Universal Studios Japan in Osaka.
+where she worked with Universal Studios Japan in Osaka through Spring 2018.

 Kim is a member of United Scenic Artists (U.S.A.)
 Local 829 I.A.T.S.E,